 Some of the practice areas at Fisher Phillips, which focuses on employment law, are paper-intensive and require space for filing, printing and scanning, Greco added, citing immigration and its many application forms as an example.
 It also helps to gather litigators in the same war room to map out the facts of a case and prepare for trial, he said.

-According to Greco, there’s no set timeline for when everyone will be back to working under one roof, and they’ll continue to adapt to new guidelines and information.
-“You have to constantly take stock of what you can and what you should do,” he said.
+According to Greco, there’s no firm timeline for when everyone will be back to working under one roof, and they’ll continue to adapt to new guidelines and information.
+“You have to constantly take stock of what you can, what you can and what you should do,” he said.
 “That’s the plan for the foreseeable future.”